-MID-MANAGEMENT (MGT) 154 (2) MANAGEMENT SEMINAR: ROLE OF SUPERVISION (32 CONTACT HOURS)
+MID-MANAGEMENT (MGT) 154 (2) MANAGEMENT SEMINAR: ROLE OF SUPERVISION (2 LEC.)

-Prerequisites: Concurrent enrollment in Mid-Management 150 and preliminary interview by Mid-Management faculty.
-This is for students majoring in Mid-Management.
-Emphasis is on the development of management skills, goal-setting, planning, leadership, communication, and motivation as applied to the student's work experience.
+Prerequisites: Concurrent enrollment in Mid-Management 150 and preliminary interview by Mid-Management Faculty.
+This course is for students majoring in mid-management.
+Emphasis is on the development of management skills, goal-setting, planning, leadership, communication, and motivation as applied to the student's work experiences.

-MID-MANAGEMENT (MGT) 155

-MANAGEMENT SEMINAR: PERSONNEL MANAGEMENT (32 CONTACT HOURS)
+MID-MANAGEMENT (MGT) 155 MANAGEMENT SEMINAR: PERSONNEL MANAGEMENT (2 LEC.)

 Prerequisites: Mid-Management 150 and 154 and concurrent enrollment in Mid-Management 151.
-The principles, policies, and practices of the personnel function as applied to the student's work experience are studied.
+The principles, policies, and practices of the personnel function as applied to the student's work experiences are studied.